-Seaward of the Coast Line Concerning Regional Oil Spill Response Plans," which informs operators of OSRP requirements and requires that they have adequate resources available to protect the environment from spills or releases from their facilities.
+Agency regulations require that all lessees and designated operators of oil handling, storage, or transportation facilities located seaward of the coastline submit an OSRP before they can operate a facility.
+BSEE has issued NTL 2012-N06, "Guidance to Owners and Operators of Offshore Facilities Seaward of the Coast Line Concerning Regional Oil Spill Response Plans," which informs operators of OSRP requirements and requires that they have adequate resources available to protect the environment from spills or releases from their facilities.
 The Environmental Protection and Response Plan within the OSRP outlines the availability of spill containment and cleanup equipment and trained personnel necessary to ensure that a full response can be deployed during an oil-spill emergency.

-All the proposed activities and facilities in this plan will be covered by the Regional OSRP filed by Hess (Operator Number 00059) in accordance with 30 CFR part 550 and 30 CFR part 254 and deemed in compliance by BSEE on April 14, 2023.
-Hess also certifies it has the capability to respond, to the maximum extent practicable, to a worst-case discharge, or a substantial threat of such a discharge, resulting from the activities proposed in their Initial EP (Hess, 2023).
+All the proposed activities and facilities in this plan will be covered by the Regional OSRP filed by Shell (Operator Number 00689) in accordance with 30 CFR part 550 and 30 CFR part 254 and approved by BSEE in June, 2017.
+Biennial updates have been submitted in December 2023 and January 2024.
+Shell also certifies it has the capability to respond, to the maximum extent practicable, to a worst-case discharge, or a substantial threat of such a discharge, resulting from the activities proposed in their Supplemental EP (Shell, 2024).